The Otago Golf Club

 We could have spent hours exploring, but with the sky darkening, we decided it was now or never if we wanted to play golf.

-Going Out, the Front NIne at The Otago Golf Club
+The Front at The Otago Golf Club

 The second through the fifth holes are across a small road and are some of the oldest on this old course.
 Balmacewan, the 405-yard par 4 fifth is the namesake hole and was our favorite of the bunch.
 With a slight slope in the fairway, the optimal tee shot is down the right side which should take advantage of the downhill slant.
 I found the lite rough on the right side and had a flier lie that flew just over the green.
 But I was relieved to have saved par.